sarajchi/HAR/KNN(IMU+IMG)/README.md

-# KNN(IMU) Offline
+# KNN(IMU+IMG) Offline
-This folder contains the codebase and outputs associated with the offline KNN (IMU) model.
+This folder contains the codebase and outputs associated with the offline KNN (IMU+IMG) model.

 # KNN IMU Feature Extraction
 The figure below illustrates the IMU feature extraction procedure.